FAQ’S

 For all other international locations, I recommend asking your favorite local bookshop if they can order it for you, and if all else fails check your country’s Amazon website.

-Right now my website is set up for orders shipping only to the US and Canada.
-If you’re outside of these areas and would like to purchase a quilt, please contact me by filling out the form on my contact page and I will provide you with an international shipping quote.
-I am not able to ship natural dyes or seeds overseas because of customs restrictions related to agricultural products.
+• Right now my website is set up for orders shipping only to the US.
+Unfortunately I am not able to ship natural dyes or seeds overseas because of customs restrictions related to agricultural products.
+If you’re outside of the US and would like to purchase a quilt or non-agricultural product, please contact me by filling out the form on my contact page .
 International buyers are responsible for all tariff and customs fees, and any other additional international shipping fees that may apply.
 Unfortunately, international shipping insurance is not available.
 Once the package leaves my care the buyer assumes all risk of shipping loss and damage.